andrew/ultimate-awesome/README.md

 - [awesome-audio](https://github.com/DolbyIO/awesome-audio) - A curated list of awesome audio technology resources for developers.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
-- [awesome-matlab-students](https://github.com/mathworks/awesome-matlab-students) - An awesome list of helpful resources for students learning MATLAB & Simulink.
-List includes tips & tricks, tutorials, videos, cheat sheets, and opportunities to learn MATLAB & Simulink.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
 - [awesome-reading-list](https://github.com/alwayrun/awesome-reading-list) - 程序员必读书单.
 - [awesome-transformer-search](https://github.com/automl/awesome-transformer-search) - A curated list of awesome resources combining Transformers with Neural Architecture Search.
 - [awesome-AR](https://github.com/dharmeshkakadia/awesome-AR) - A curated list of awesome AR (Augmented Reality) resources.
 - [awesome-autonomous-gpt](https://github.com/ScarletPan/awesome-autonomous-gpt) - A curated list of awesome projects and resources related to autonomous AI agents.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
+- [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
 - [awesome-web-dev-resources](https://github.com/mrmartineau/awesome-web-dev-resources) - 👌 My collection of go-to web development resources.
 - [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
 - [awesome-neo](https://github.com/CityOfZion/awesome-neo) - Resources for working with the NEO blockchain.
-- [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
 - [awesome-code-formatters](https://github.com/rishirdua/awesome-code-formatters) - A curated list of awesome code formatting tools and libraries.
 - [awesome-android-libraries](https://github.com/yeungeek/awesome-android-libraries) - Awesome android libraries.
 - [awesome-cell-detection-segmentation](https://github.com/blakeliu/awesome-cell-detection-segmentation) - Nucleus/cell and histopathology image classification,detection,segmentation.